robinoldman/bike-site/README.md

 BROWSERS

-I tested how the website loked in different browsers.
+I tested how the website looked in different browsers.
 Firefox was the main browser.
 I used dev tools to resize the screen.
 I also wrote text on all pages on a range of devices.
 This worked well and I had no issues.

 Google Chrome Version 107.0.5304.87 (Official Build) (arm64)